IvanNik17/Generative-Image-Anonymization-Pipeline/README.md

 - Run the generate_pipeline.py, change the input directories if needed
 - The generated augmentations will be put in the results directory

 - To create the pixelized, blurred, and obscured images run the make_base_comparisons.py

+## Testing
+The four anomaly detectors MNAD, MPN, LNTRA, LGN-Net are provided as clones from their respective repositories together with the frame level annotations